infu/swapper/README.md

 - person trying to swap ICP for BTC
 - a dex swapping ICP for ICP_BTC_LP
 - ICP+BTC for ICP_BTC_LP
-- staking ANV for ANV_VLP
+- staking ANV for VANV

 Example of a swap UI:
 ![Anvil UI](/img/example.jpg?raw=true)
 The UI above is property of Anvil.

-All code is Apache 2.0
+All code is Apache 2.0 or check library sources.

 Participants put tokens in boxes (accounts controlled by the Swapper) according to order (description of the swap).